DBOMproject/database-agent/README.md

 ## Helm Deployment

-Instructions for deploying the database-agent using helm charts can be found [here](https://github.com/DBOMproject/deployment/blob/master/charts/database-agent)
+Instructions for deploying the database-agent using helm charts can be found [here](https://github.com/DBOMproject/deployments/tree/master/charts/database-agent)

 ## Getting Help

 If you have any queries on database-agent, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's [Issue Tracker](https://github.com/DBOMproject/database-agent/issues).
+If you have questions, concerns, bug reports, etc, please file an issue in this repository's [issue tracker](https://github.com/DBOMproject/database-agent/issues).

 ## Getting Involved